Agusto & Co. 2021 Nigerian Insurance Industry Report: Forging Ahead Despite Headwinds | Nairametrics

 The entry of new players after the embargo that lasted over a decade was a key point in the Industry.
 In November 2020, six new operators were licenced in the life, non-life and reinsurance segments of the Industry.
 The firm anticipates the entry of more players, particularly from existing financial institutions seeking opportunities for diversification of income.
 Agusto & Co. believes that the new players will intensify competition in the Industry.
 New insurance products and business practices are also expected from these new players.

-Agusto & Co. expects a better performance by the Industry in the near term on the opportunities accruing from the pandemic and the #Endsars is optimised.
+Agusto & Co. expects a better performance by the Industry in the near term if opportunities accruing from the pandemic and #Endsars are optimised.
 The gradual increase in the prevailing interest rate will also support the investment income of insurers.
 It is expected that more innovative product distribution channels will be introduced to reduce the dominance of insurance brokers.
 Notwithstanding, Agusto & Co. believes the insurance brokers will remain strategic to the Nigerian insurance industry given the wholesale focus of the Industry.

 1 Comment